Animals

 Blue-tongued skinks live in Eastern Australia.DIET

-IN THE ZOO – Insects, fruitFASCINATING FACTS
+IN THE ZOO – Insects and fruitFASCINATING FACTS

 Cheetah